Helmsley Building: Helmsley ownership

 The New York City Landmarks Preservation Commission designated the Helmsley Building and its first-floor interior as official city landmarks in 1987.
 The first-floor interior designation included the lobby, seven of the eight elevator banks, and the entrance vestibules.
 The New York Times reported in 2011 that the building's interior landmark designation was difficult to maintain.
 The lobbies had to be cleaned every month, and restoration of the building's landmarked elevators required an artist to repaint the elevators' ceiling frescoes by hand.

 A connection from the Grand Central North passageways to the building's pedestrian arcades was announced in 1994 and opened in 1999.
-After Harry Helmsley died in early 1996, Leona transferred the building's management to the Helmsley-Noyes Company.
-Leona Helmsley maintained her offices in the Helmsley Building.
+After Harry Helmsley died in early 1996, Leona Helmsley maintained her offices in the Helmsley Building, and transferred the building's management to the Helmsley-Noyes Company.

-Further sales
+Late 1990s to early 2010s

 The Helmsley Building was owned by Helmsley-Spear until August 1998, when it was sold to the Max Capital Management Corporation for $225 million.
 The terms of the sale stipulated that the building would not be renamed again.
 Max Capital subsequently hired Skidmore, Owings & Merrill to design the building's $50 million renovation.
 Starting in 2000, the building's arcades were shut down one at a time for renovation.
 The advertising boards in the arcades were removed, and the mezzanine floors in the arcades were demolished to double the ceiling height.
 Light shafts, TV screens, and bronze storefronts were installed as well.
 The gilding was removed during the renovation as well.
 In 2002, the owners stopped lighting certain rooms inside the Helmsley Building during nights in December.
 When the room-lighting had occurred in previous years, the rooms would be lit so the pattern on the facade resembled a cross; it was controversial among Jewish residents of Park Avenue, but according to Max Capital, the lighting pattern was stopped for security reasons.

 In 2005, the Helmsley Building was sold again to Istithmar, an investment firm owned by the royal family of Dubai, for $705 million.
 Two years later, it was sold to Goldman Sachs in 2007 for over $1 billion.
 Following a 2010 renovation, the Helmsley Building became the first building erected prior to World War II to receive a Leadership in Energy and Environmental Design certification for green buildings.
-In May 2015, the Helmsley Building was sold for $1.2 billion to property firm RXR Realty.
+Monday Properties and Invesco paid $740 million for the building in 2011.